zxc2012/PAT_Code/docs/C++/Java_class.md

 - 条表示条件运算符(? :)
 - 赋表示赋值运算符(=,+=,-=,*=,/=,%=,>>=,<<=,&=,^=, |=,!=)

+### Pass by value
+- For a parameter of a **primitive** type, the actual value is passed

+- For a parameter of an **array** type, the reference value is passed

+## Class

+### Constructor

+- Constructors must have the same name as the class itself
+- A constructor with no parameters is referred to as a no-arg constructor(*default*: no-arg constructor with an empty body)
+- Constructors do not have a return type(Not even void)

-## Cleanup:finalize()
+### Cleanup:finalize()

 When the garbage collector is ready to release the storage used for your object,it will first call its **finalize()** But **finalize()** is totally different from destructor of C++:

-- (1)Garbage collection is not destruction,it is only abour memory.
+1. Garbage collection is not destruction,it is only abour memory.
-- (2)Your objects might not get garbage-collected.
+2. Your objects might not get garbage-collected.

-## Order of Initialization
+### Order of Initialization

 1.Staic members is to be initialized in the loading of the class,属于类的数据(C++全局)